awsdocs/amazon-redshift-developer-guide/doc_source/r_COPY_command_examples.md

 cat nlTest1.txt | perl -p -e 's/>\s*\n/>\\\n/g' > nlTest2.txt
 ```

 To accommodate loading the data from the `nlTest2.txt` file into Amazon Redshift, we created a two\-column table in Amazon Redshift\.
-The first column c1, is a character column that will hold XML\-formatted content from the `nlTest2.txt` file\.
+The first column c1, is a character column that holds XML\-formatted content from the `nlTest2.txt` file\.
 The second column c2 holds integer values loaded from the same file\.

 After running the `sed` command, you can correctly load data from the `nlTest2.txt` file into an Amazon Redshift table using the ESCAPE parameter\.